TamarTscholkowsky/TodoList/README.md

 - Add, edit, and delete tasks
 - Mark tasks as completed or pending
-- Organize tasks by priority or due date
 - Responsive design for desktop and mobile use
 - Persistent storage to save your tasks